PostHog/posthog.com/contents/tutorials/api-capture-events.md

 ### Aliasing users

-If you have two users you’d like to combine together, you can use an `$create_alias` event.
+If you have two users you’d like to combine together, you can use a `$create_alias` event.
 See more about this in our [identifying users documentation](/docs/integrate/identifying-users).

 <MultiLanguage>